JacobSwierstra/361-project-1/README.md

 of the DFA to the copy.
 We got it to swap but we some how could not get the final state to correct.
 As you can see in the image below it appears the transitions were swapped but looking into it more we concluded that an error occured in the deep copy.
+First output is the original DFA and the second is our copy and swapped one.

 ![image](https://user-images.githubusercontent.com/89565246/154004245-8a2bdebe-f9dc-4030-b958-e0c599f9fef8.png)